 Spark Corps is a design non profit specializing in branding and design strategy.
 We believe in providing professional development and mentorship to young designers while also creating high quality design work for non-profits and social impact organization.
 To do this, we pull on our strengths in visual design, critical thinking and global awareness.
-This skill set allows us to communicate the needs and missions of our partners while also allowing us to develop designs that inspire and provoke.
+This skill set allows us to communicate the needs and missions of our partners while also allowing us to develop designs that provoke thought and inspire change.

 We also believe in providing services to all groups that produce work for social impact, regardless of social, religious, and economic identifiers.
 We find it important that the organizations we partner with also reflect these values.